Prevent personal data processing privacy notice

 How we collect personal information about you

 We collect information about you through information sharing with other services.
-We might also collect information from you directly, such as contact details (telephone, email addresses etc.).
+We might also collect information from you directly, such as contact details, for example, phone numbers and email addresses.

 Why we can collect personal information about you

-The H&F/RBKC Prevent team collects and processes your personal data on the legal basis that ‘the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’ (Article 6(1)(e) of the General Data Protection Regulation 2018).
+The H&F and RBKC Prevent team collects and processes your personal data on the legal basis that ‘the processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller’ (Article 6(1)(e) of the General Data Protection Regulation 2018).

 The official authority refers to legislation.
-For the H&F/RBKC Prevent team, the authorising legislation is The Counter-Terrorism and Security Act 2015.
+For the H&F and RBKC Prevent team, the authorising legislation is The Counter-Terrorism and Security Act 2015.
 It is for the purpose of carrying out our duties as defined by this legislation that we need to process your personal information.

 We may also collect and process personal data which falls into the ‘special category’ of data (medical information, religious beliefs and political beliefs).
 To do this, we need an additional lawful basis under Article 9 of the GDPR.
 The lawful basis on which we collect this data is that ‘the processing is necessary for reasons of substantial public interest, on the basis of Union or Member State law which shall be proportionate to the aim pursued, respect the essence of the right to data protection and provide for suitable and specific measures to safeguard the fundamental rights and the interests of the data subject’ (Article 9(g) of the General Data Protection Regulation 2018).